Balkhash marinka: Biology

 There are three feeding types of Balkhash marinka.
 The form which occurs in mountain rivers feeds mainly on benthic organisms and does not feed on flying insects as its lower jaw is adapted to scraping algae and vascular plants off the substrate.
 The form living in lakes is also mainly a plant feeder while the form found in larger rivers is frequently a predator, especially if there are no other predatory fish present.
 This predatory type feeds mostly on benthic organisms, flying insects and on small fish such as stone loaches, as well as small terrestrial animals which fall into the stream, including vertebrates such as lizards.
 The rate at which the fish grows is depenent on the habitat and feeding type with those in mountain streams rarely growing to more than 1 kg and it reaches sexual maturity at a weight of 100 to 300 g.
 The lake form tends to be somewhat heavier, usually wighing 1.5 kg, and some individuals may grow to weights of 5–6 kg.
 The riverine form which is a facultative predator can grow to up to 12 kg, although normally specimens weigh 2 to 5 kg.

 Distribution

-The Balkhash marinka is found in lake Balkhash and the rivers of its catchment basin in Kazakhstan and in the Ili River in Xinjiang Provinve of western China.
+The Balkhash marinka is found in lake Balkhash and the rivers of its catchment basin in Kazakhstan and in the Ili River in Xinjiang Province of western China.
 The form in Lake Issyk-Kul is regarded by some authorities as a separate taxon, the Issyk-Kul marinka Schizothorax pseudoaksaiensis issykkuli, which is a subspecies of the Ili marinka.